 So if a person in Wisconsin wants a Medigap plan that’s comparable to Medigap Plan G sold in other states, they would need to buy the Basic Plan plus riders for the Part A deductible, Part B excess charges, additional home health care benefits, and foreign travel emergency coverage.
 Medigap coverage similar to the various lettered plans sold in other states can thus be obtained in Wisconsin by layering various riders on top of the Basic Plan.

 Medigap insurers in Wisconsin can also offer cost-sharing plans that require the member to pay a portion of the out-of-pocket costs until they reach a specified out-of-pocket limit (similar to Medigap plans K and L that are sold in other states), and high-deductible plans that require the member the pay all costs until they meet the deductible for the year (similar to the high-deductible versions of Medigap plans F and G that are sold in other states).

-There are at least 32 insurers that offer traditional Medigap plans in Wisconsin as of 2020, in addition to four insurers that offer Medicare Select plans.
+There are at least 24 insurers that offer traditional Medigap plans in Wisconsin, in addition to three insurers that offer Medicare Select plans, and three that offer Medicare Cost plans.
 (Wisconsin’s Medigap guide notes that there may be other insurers in the state that have chosen not to have their pricing and sales information detailed in the publication).
-299,988 Wisconsin Medicare beneficiaries had Medigap coverage as of 2018, according to an AHIP analysis.
-That was about 45 percent of the state’s Original Medicare enrollees (Medigap coverage cannot be used with Medicare Advantage plans).

 Medigap insurers in Wisconsin can choose to use attained-age rating (rates increase as an enrollee gets older) or issue-age rating (rates are based on the age the person was when they enrolled).